 The Academic Senate Undergraduate Council makes policy for undergraduate education at UCLA in the following ways: recommending new undergraduate degree designations (e.g., BAS) to the Legislative Assembly, which is a representative body within the Academic Senate; authorizing, supervising, and regulating all undergraduate courses and programs of instruction and preparatory education; setting standards for honors; and recommending procedures for awards of undergraduate scholarships.
-The Graduate Council is delegated to make policy for graduate education at UCLA, except for the M.D., J.D., LL.
-M., S.J.D., and D.D.S degrees.
+The Graduate Council is delegated to make policy for graduate education at UCLA, except for the MD, JD, LLM, SJD, and DDS degrees.
 It recommends to the Legislative Assembly graduate programs leading to new degrees (such as the Master of Applied Statistics or the Doctor of Nursing Practice), as well as disestablishment or consolidation of existing degrees.
-It also recommends to the UC systemwide Coordinating Committee on Graduate Affairs proposals for new graduate programs and new programs leading to graduate level certificates.
+It also recommends to the University of California (UC) systemwide Coordinating Committee on Graduate Affairs proposals for new graduate programs and new programs leading to graduate level certificates.
 As discussed below (and elaborated in Component 6), both councils also have central roles in collaboratively reviewing and evaluating academic programs of study.

 The Councils, in partnership with the vice provosts for undergraduate and graduate education, engage in continual review and refinement of academic policies.
-For example, to support the University of California expectation that graduate students remain continuously enrolled while actively engaged in research, writing, and capstone projects, the Graduate Council refined the use of in absentia registration and the Filing Fee used for students nearing degree completion.
-In Spring 2015, the Academic Senate approved a regulation change to describe more accurately the capstone options available to master's degree students, which enables students to understand in detail what is expected in these options, and to support timely progress toward degree completion.
+For example, to support the UC expectation that graduate students remain continuously enrolled while actively engaged in research, writing, and capstone projects, the Graduate Council refined the use of in absentia registration and the Filing Fee used for students nearing degree completion.
+In Spring 2015, the Academic Senate approved a regulation change to describe more accurately the capstone options available to master's degree students, which enables students to understand in detail what is expected in these options and to support timely progress toward degree completion.